Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

   - If there is nothing or `=`, it will match an item **with at least one of specified influences**.
   - If there is `==`, it will only match items **with all specified influences**.
 - `Sockets` and `SocketGroup` have very complex matching rules.
 They are explained by Rhys in [this reddit thread](https://www.reddit.com/r/pathofexile/comments/f2t4tz/inconsistencies_in_new_filter_syntaxes/).
 FS preserves them as-is in generated filters.

+### `None` in array-based conditions

+- `None` in `HasInfluence` is an official filter feature - it generates such block and it matches only items which have no influence.
+- `None` in other array conditions is a FS extension.
+It causes that block to not be generated.
+Useful when the value comes from elsewhere - use code like `$chance_bases = None` when you do not want specific blocks to be generated.

 ## actions